Nicholas Sarkozy did not walk out of the G20 summit.

 It's bigger than a pizza, and it looks like it's about six to seven inches tall.

-So they're going to sell this 4,800 calorie hamburger, and if you can eat it all, they're going to offer you some prize, like a I don't know what the prize will be.
+So they're going to sell this 4,800 calorie hamburger, and if you can eat it all, they're going to offer you some prize, like a, I don't know what the prize will be.

-Twenty dollars is what it'll cost.
+$20 is what it'll cost.

 It's four pounds.

-The $20 burger features five beef patties, five slices of cheese, nearly a cup of chili, and salsa and corn chips, and it's all on an eight-inch bun.
+The $20 burger features five beef patties, five slices of cheese, nearly a cup of chili, and salsa and corn chips.

 But they're putting it on there.

-All this, despite a vegan advocacy group's request to put a warning label on the thing.
+All this despite a vegan advocacy group's request to put a warning label on the thing.

-Now, why is it that when people discover a lifestyle they feel is important for themselves to embrace, they also feel they have to impose it on everybody else.
+Now, why is it that when people discover a lifestyle they feel is important for themselves to embrace, they also feel they have to impose it on everybody else?

-This is veggio fascism.
+This is Vego fascism.

-These are the veginazis.
+These are the Vega Nazis.

 No, no, no.

-I I am serious about this.
+I am serious about this.

 Here you have a minor league baseball team.